 c) that increased confidence in the conformance of information and communication technologies (ICT) equipment with ITU-T Recommendations would increase the chances of end-to-end interoperability of equipment from different manufacturers, and would assist developing countries in the choice of solutions;

-d) that the 2012 session of the ITU Council in reviewing the ITU Conformance and Interoperability Business Plan for the long-term implementation of the conformance and interoperability (C&I) programme agreed on an action plan which in particular invited this assembly to identify the appropriate study group to address the Sector’s activities related to the ITU C&I programme across all study groups,
+d) that the 2013 session of the ITU Council approved an updated conformance and interoperability (C&I) programme mandated by Resolution 177 (Rev. Busan, 2014) based on four pillars: Pillar 1: Conformity assessment; Pillar 2: interoperability events; Pillar 3: Human resource capacity building; and Pillar 4: Assistance in the establishment of test centres and C&I programmes in developing countries,

-e) that the Plenipotentiary Conference adopted Resolution 177 (Guadalajara, 2010);
+e) that the Plenipotentiary Conference adopted Resolution 177 (Rev. Busan, 2014) that recognizes that widespread conformance and interoperability of telecommunication/information and communication technology (ICT) equipment and systems through the implementation of relevant programmes, policies, and decisions can increase market opportunities and reliability and encourage global integration and trade;

-f) that the World Telecommunication Standardization Assembly adopted Resolution 76 (Johannesburg, 2008);
+f) that the World Telecommunication Development Conference adopted Resolution 47 (Rev.Dubai, 2014);

-g) that the World Telecommunication Development Conference adopted Resolution 47 (Rev. Hyderabad, 2010);
+g) that the ITU Radiocommunication Assembly adopted Resolution ITU-R 62 (Geneva, 2015);

-h) that the ITU Radiocommunication Assembly adopted Resolution ITU-R 62 (Geneva, 2012);
+h) the importance, especially to developing countries, that ITU takes up a leading role in interoperability issues, with ITU-T taking lead responsibility for Pillars 1 and 2, and ITU-D for Pillars 3 and 4;

-i) the progress reports presented by the Director of the Telecommunication Standardization Bureau to the Council at its 2009, 2010, 2011 and 2012 sessions and to the 2010 plenipotentiary conference;
+i) the executive summary of the ITU Conformance and Interoperability Business Plan report, highlighting important issues regarding the four pillars of the ITU C&I programme;

-j) the importance, especially to developing countries, that ITU takes up a leading role in interoperability issues, and that this is an objective expressed by the approval of the resolutions listed under d), e), f) and g) above and the proposed C&I programme is intended to address these demands;
+j) the ITU Product Conformity Database, as an informative, voluntary listing of products that conform to ITU-T Recommendations;

-k) the executive summary of the ITU Conformance and Interoperability Business Plan report, highlighting important issues regarding the four pillars of the ITU C&I programme, namely: 1- Conformance assessment; 2- Interoperability events; 3- Capacity building; and 4- Establishment of test centres in developing countries,
+k) that an ITU C&I Portal website has been established, which is being continuously updated,

 noting